nocentino/ModernStoragePlatformsForSqlServer/ModernStoragePlatformsForSqlServer/4-SQLObjectIntegrationDataVirtualization.md

 ## **Configure access to external data using Polybase over S3**

 Once Polybase is installed and configured, you can use it within a user database in SQL Server 2022.
-In this section you will create a database and configure a `CREDENTIAL` used to authentcate to the FlashBlade in your lab enviroment.
+In this section, you will create a database and configure a `CREDENTIAL` used to authenticate to the FlashBlade in your lab environment.

 - [ ] On the desktop of **Windows1**, in SSMS, open a **New Query window**.
 Connect to the SQL Instance on **WINDOWS1** and configure access to external data by copying each block of code below into a new query window and clicking **Execute**